Purpose & Mission

 Please visit the City Calendar for Court Dates.

 Search Lake Saint Louis' database of Municipal Court cases through the Municipal Record Search website.
-In addition, if you see that only $29.50 is due, do not pay, call the court to verify the amount.

 Payments can be made in person via cash or money order, online through the Court Money website, or over the phone by calling 877-222-4668.
 You will need your case ticket number, the last 4 digits of your Social Security number, your address, and the amount of the fine.
 Use form number 1214, which is a unique number that identifies this Court.